 Soon Jerry introduces me and urges me onstage.

-I walk past a huge Vegas-style sign that for some reason reads "CHICAGO" and I take my place at the foot of the stage.
+I walk past a huge Vegas-style sign that for some reason reads "Chicago" and I take my place at the foot of the stage.
 The crowd gives a heavy cheer but I have a feeling it is due in part to the over-charged APPLAUSE flashers overhead.
 Sharon asks me something and I can’t make it out on account of her accent.
 Then it dawns on me that two of the judges on America’s Got Talent are not American.
 Come to think of it, a lot of the producers are Brits too.
 Is that right?
 I ask Sharon to repeat herself and she asks about my (neon orange lycra) pants.
 This leads to her asking about my name which I had to explain was a spin on a character from an old American TV show.
 I am by no means a flag-waving American, especially in light of today’s political climate, but it does strike me as weird that key figures on the show are so out of touch with American culture.
 I wonder if this is how other countries feel when Americans hold positions of high power in their land?

 When I tell everyone I am here to play air guitar the audience seem to fully endorse this.
 Sharon comments that her son, and probably every boy in America, is well acquainted with the activity of air guitar.
 I ask the audience if air guitar is an exclusively male pastime.
 Some girls are quick to yell back.
 Both Hasselhoff and the surly Brit stay quiet.